-Before the Catalyst announcement, developers were looking out for the four Apple apps: Stocks, Voice Memos, Home, and News to understand how cross-platform apps will perform, without knowing that they were probable Catalyst candidates.
+Before the Catalyst announcement, developers were looking out for the four Apple apps: Stocks, Voice Memos, Home, and News to understand the performance and uses of cross-platform app development, without knowing that they were probable Catalyst candidates.

 “I think we learned a lesson last year, many lessons with the first release of things like News and Stocks and so forth, some of the things that got written after we released those apps, were attributed to… where people said “oh this doesn’t feel right as a Mac app” were attributed to the underlying technology, when in fact they were just design decisions.”